-By nature, professional poker players are tight-lipped.
+By nature, professional poker players are tight-lipped – even those found at casinos online sites.
 However, recently Katrina Jett, Jesse Sylvia and Jason Somerville agreed to reveal what life is really like as a professional.
 This conversation happened at the 15th International Gambling & Risk Taking Conference at Caesars Palace.
 The three professionals all have very different backgrounds, but bonded over a lifestyle that few people will ever know.

 Jett lives in Las Vegas and has been to the WSOP final table four times, however when she’s not working on her skills, she’s working in her garden.
 She’s married to another pro star, Chip Jett, and it’s clear that Vegas is her home.
 Sylvia recently won $5.3 million at Martha’s Vineyard, and Somerville gained attention for being the first poker player who’s openly gay.